gabrielkanelov/SoftUni-React-Project/README.md

 - Create topics with title, content, and category
 - Edit your own topics
 - Delete your own topics
-- Like topics from other users
+- Like/unlike topics from other users
 - Filter topics by gaming category
+- Search topics by title, content, or author
+- View search history with dropdown

 ### Comments
-- Add comments to topics
+- Add comments to topics (auto-focus form)
-- Edit your own comments (shows "edited" indicator)
 - Delete your own comments
 - Real-time comment count display
+- Comment content tracked in activity

+### Saving & Bookmarks
+- Bookmark topics with save button
+- View all saved topics in `/saved`
+- Persistent save state across sessions

-### Categories
+### Activity Tracking
-- 🖥️ **PC Games** - Discuss PC gaming releases and experiences
-- 🎮 **Console Games** - PlayStation, Xbox, Nintendo discussions
-- 📱 **Mobile Games** - Mobile gaming community
-- 📰 **Gaming News** - Latest industry news and announcements
+- View all your recent interactions in `/activity`
+- See what posts you created, edited, deleted
+- See which posts you've liked with timestamps
+- See comments you've added with previews
+- Track when you viewed posts with category info

 ## 🛠️ Technologies